Squirrely-Ducks/bangazon-api-sprint-1/README.md

     2. ` node db/build_db.js `
     >This will insert the randomized data into the SQLite DataBase
 ## Usage of API
-As of now, all calls to the BangazonCorp API will be from `httt://localhost:????`
+As of now, all calls to the BangazonCorp API will be from `http://localhost:4200/api/v1/`

 ### CUSTOMERS
 * GET all customers
+** To get all customers add `customers` to the URL
 * GET single customer
+** To get a single customer add `customers/:id` to the URL
 * POST
 * PUT